-- LDC distributes electricity and engages in CDM activities; and - TH Energy provides street lighting and expressway lighting services in the City.
+- LDC distributes electricity; and - TH Energy provides street lighting and expressway lighting services in the City.

 The Corporation supervises the operations of, and provides corporate, management services and strategic direction to its subsidiaries.
 The City is the sole shareholder of the Corporation.